sanhaus/control-panel.en/help/sftp/using/ip-range-whitelisting.md

     >[!NOTE]
     >
-    These special characters are allowed in the Label field:
+    >These special characters are allowed in the Label field:
     > `. _ - : / ( ) # , @ [ ] + = & ; { } ! $`

     ![](assets/control_panel_add_range2.png)

-    >[CAUTION]
+    >[!CAUTION]
     >
     >An IP range cannot overlap an existing whitelisted range.
 In that case, first delete the range that contains the overlapping IP.
+    >

-    It is possible to whitelist a range for multiple instances.
+    >It is possible to whitelist a range for multiple instances.
 To do this, press the down arrow key or type the first letters of the desired instance, then select it from the suggestions list.

     ![](assets/control_panel_add_range3.png)